NBISweden/workshop-python/README.md

 # Format

+* This course runs in parallel on-site in Uppsala, Umeå and Lund.
+Lectures will be streamed from our Uppsala site
 * Presentations and demonstrations
-* Practical exercises (both as lab assignments with assistants and on your own).
+* Practical exercises (both as lab assignments with assistants in the calssroom and on your own)

-Main teacher: Nina Norgren
+Main teachers: Nina Norgren, Dimitrios Bampalikis, Nanjiang Shu

 Prior to the course, you can read a companion book